 The multi-faceted Ehukai Beach and the famous Banzai Pipeline

 In winter, however, from November to February, the beach attracts adventurers and friends of risk.
 The beach owes its second name, Banzai Pipeline, to the huge waves.
 Every year, well-known and famous surfing contests take place at Ehukai Beach, such as Billabong Pipeline Masters, the Volcom Pipe Pro or the Triple Crown of Surfing.
 Pipeline waves, along with Teahupoo waves, are among the most violent and unpredictable wave types in the world.
 As gigantic waves, they roll in the roaring ocean and break on the shallow reef of the beach.
 They can break in over 300 different ways depending on conditions, such as the direction, size or condition of the sandbar, and are popular among surfers worldwide because of this diversity.
 In addition to ideal conditions for surfing, however, unseen dangers lurk at Ehukai Beach, which have already cost lives.
-Not only the usual conditions, such as a rough ocean or giant waves of five to ten meters high, represent the danger.
+Not only the usual conditions, such as a rough ocean or giant waves of five to ten meters high, represent danger.
 At Ehukai Beach, there is also the danger of the offshore reef where the waves break.
-Even for experienced surfers this represents an additional risk and often ends with broken bones.
-Those who are not gifted surfers themselves, or who legitimately have too much respect for the waves but still don't want to miss the spectacle, can visit the beach every day to see surfers in action.
-If you want to dive into the cool water not only when the waves are gentle in the summer, but also in the winter months, you should definitely ask a lifeguard about the current wave conditions before swimming.
+Even for experienced surfers this, this is an additional risk which often ends with broken bones.
+Those who are not gifted surfers or who legitimately have too much respect for the waves but still don't want to miss the spectacle can visit the beach every day to see surfers in action.
+If you want to dive into the cool water not only when the waves are gentle in the summer but also during the winter months, you should definitely ask a lifeguard about the current wave conditions before swimming.

 Helpful information